JaladeAlan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-exercise 16: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd exercise 17: Display all the lines in the file /etc/passwd that do not contain the pattern “bin” exercise 18: Display all lines of the file /etc/ssh/sshd_config starting with a letter
+exercise 16: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd exercise 17: Display all the lines in the file /etc/passwd that do not contain the pattern “bin” exercise 18: Display all lines of the file /etc/ssh/sshd_config starting with a letter exercise 19: Replace all characters A and c from input to Z and e respectively.